 Work Study

-The Seattle School does have federal work study positions in multiple departments, including in admissions, The Allender Center, admissions, and the front desk, requiring on-campus presence.
-We also have student contractors for jobs like note taking.
+The Seattle School does have federal work study positions in multiple departments, including in admissions, the Allender Center, and the front desk (which requires on-campus presence).
 Open positions will be posted on our Current Openings page later this summer.
-Here is important information to know:
+Here is the important information to know:

 Part-Time Jobs with Insurance